jamesmenera/json-api/_format/1.1/index.md

 A "resource identifier object" **MAY** contain a `lid` member.
 If `id` is omitted due to the exception described above, a `lid` member **MUST** be included.
-A `lid` member **MUST** also be included if the referenced resource is represented elsewhere in the document with a `lid`.
-In this case, the value of the `lid` member **MUST** match the `lid` value for every other representation of the resource in the document.
+A resource identifier's `lid` value **MUST** match the `lid` value used for every other representation of the resource in the document.

 The values of the `id`, `lid`, and `type` members **MUST** be strings.